-The 'trigger / pairing' page that is shown in Figure 25 allows for a configuration of the trigger output and frame pairing settings.
+The 'trigger / pairing' page that is shown in Figure 27 allows for a configuration of the trigger output and frame pairing settings.
 Frame pairing refers to the process of identifying which left and right camera frames were recorded at the same time.
 This is done by comparing the timestamps at which the frames are received by SceneScan against a maximum time difference.
 Only frames whose time stamps do not differ by more than this maximum difference can form an image pair.
 By default this time difference is automatically determined, but if the automatic checkbox is unchecked a manual value can be entered.

 If the cameras provide high resolution images or if they have a low pixel transfer speed, it is recommended to increase the maximum time difference.
 As a general guideline, we recommend setting half of the time delay between two frames as the maximum time difference.

 This page also allows for a configuration of SceneScan's trigger port.
-As described in Section 7.7, SceneScan features a trigger port that provides access to up to two trigger signals.
-The two trigger signals, $Trigger\ 0$ and $Trigger\ 1$, can be enabled or disabled by selecting the respective check boxes.
+As described in Section 7.9, SceneScan features a trigger port that provides access to up to two trigger signals.
+The two trigger signals, $Trigger\ 0$ and $Trigger\ 1$, can be enabled or disabled by setting the respective radio button.
+When a trigger signal is disabled, it can be specified whether the output should be tied to a constant on (logical 1) or constant off (logical 0).